isaacg1/isaacg1.github.io/_posts/2020-11-28-testing-scitldr.md

 One success, two near misses, two so-so, one failure.
 OK, but not all that good just yet.
 Lots of fun to mess around with.
-Thanks to the team behind SciTLDR for making this publically available so I could mess around with it.
+Thanks to the team behind SciTLDR for making this publicly available so I could mess around with it.